meavk/k8s-in-codespaces-routing/README.md

     kubectl wait pod -l app=imdb-ui -n imdb --for condition=ready --timeout=30s
     ```

-5. This command needs to be added `kic build` scripts list by adding following lines to `root.yaml` in `cli/.kic` folder.
+5. This command needs to be added `kic build` scripts list by adding the following lines to `root.yaml` in `cli/.kic` folder.

     ```yaml
     - name: imdb-ui